Kira262/Angular/5-Directives/README.md

 ## 🏗️ How it Works

 - Showcases custom attribute and structural directives in real Angular components.
-- Includes safe link and logging directives for practical use cases.
+- Includes secure navigation and logging examples for practical learning.
+- Modular code for easy extension and experimentation.

 ---

 <p align="center">
-  <b>🏷️ Play.
-Learn.
+  <b>🏷️ Create.
 Secure.
-Enjoy Directives!</b>
+Master Angular directives!</b>
 </p>